 Christmas cards.
-Tree trimming.
-House decorations.
+Tree and House decorations.
 Christmas cookies.
 Holiday parties.
 Gift shopping.
 Wrapping presents.
 Shipping presents.
 Visiting family and friends.
 Preparing the big Christmas feast.
 All this and more—in addition to life.
 With all the festivities around the Christmas holiday season, it’s a wonder we can get it all done.
-Plus, it’s the shortest days of the year.

 There has long been much criticism about the commercialization of Christmas and how the meaning of season gets lost in the craziness.
 With all the tasks and crowded stores, it’s easy to forget the enchantment of the season.
-Yet we all fondly remember the special joys of Christmas: the fireplace crackling, the scent of cinnamon, delicious holiday treats, cheerful music, snowflakes falling outdoors.
+Yet we all fondly remember the special joys of Christmas: noche buena, the scent of food being prepared, delicious holiday treats, cheerful music, carolers singing.
 The anticipation of beautifully wrapped gifts.
 The warmth of family and friends and the love of giving.
-The pressure to recreate these delights bears down on us every December.
+The pressure to recreate these delights bear down on us every December.

-We dream of a home filled with twinkling lights, pine garlands and poinsettias but don’t have the time until next year.
+We dream of a home filled with twinkling lights, parols and hanging angels but don’t have the time until next year.
 How can we pull it off and still find time to appreciate the festivities, see the glee on our child’s face, catch up with relatives, and catch a kiss under the mistletoe?
 Prioritize and organize.
 Sound familiar?
 Easier said than done.
 One solution is to hire your own Santa’s helpers, professional “elves” who will help complete the checklist and check it twice.

-One cure for the holiday blues is to hire out jobs, such as asking the nursery to deliver a tree (even with the lights attached) and hiring a temporary assistant to address Christmas cards.
-This opens up important time to trim the tree with your children and write personalized notes on each card.
+One cure for the holiday blues is to hire out jobs, such as ordering food from a caterer or a restaurant and hiring a temporary assistant to address Christmas cards.
+This opens up important time to decorate the tree with your children and write personalized notes on each card.